cunarist/timesetter/README.md

  - Linux: Yes
  - macOS: No
 ## Tips
+ - This package aims to set system time in the precision of milliseconds.
-On Windows, you need to run your Python code with administration privileges for this package to work properly.
+ - On Windows, you need to run your Python code with administration privileges for this package to work properly.
 Otherwise, `PermissionError` will be raised.
 ## How to use
 Install the package from PyPI
 ```